Homelessness Action Legal Team

 Through membership in HALT, the Law Center offers law firms and corporate legal departments many opportunities to leverage pro bono legal services throughout the year.
 HALT members have participated in the fight to end homelessness through litigating educational rights for children, challenging anti-camping laws, researching the impact of criminalization, and more.

+By choosing to partner with the Law Center through HALT, our Pro Bono Partners are able to align their organizational values with our vision to cultivate a society where every person can live with dignity and enjoy basic human rights, including the right to affordable, quality, and safe housing.
 HALT members receive special recognition throughout the year and invitations to exclusive HALT events.
 HALT members not only work on high-profile pro bono projects that address systemic injustices and help prevent and end homelessness, but they also have the opportunity to proactively weigh in on our homelessness advocacy strategy.

-Pushing for Housing Rights During the COVID pandemic: In partnership with hundreds of other national and local organizations, the Law Center won multiple extensions of the national eviction moratorium and billions of dollars in emergency rental payments in the American Rescue Plan Act.
+In partnership with hundreds of other national and local organizations, the Law Center won multiple extensions of the national eviction moratorium and billions of dollars in emergency rental payments in the American Rescue Plan Act.

 HALT Events